 Donations/Dana

 The meditation group exists on the ancient Buddhist tradition of dana, or what we know of as ‘generosity of spirit’, the giving and receiving from heart to heart.
 The practice of dana dates back 2,500 years to the time of the historical Buddha, Shakyamuni.
 The Buddha in His wisdom purposely set up a practice of direct interchange and interdependence between the monastic and lay Sangha.
 He foresaw that reciprocal respect and kindness would develop between members of the Sangha in following the practice of dana, which in turn would assist each one of them in bringing their training to fruition.
 Whether we live the homeless life of monks or the life of a householder, generosity makes the heart grow brighter.
-There is no charge for attending the weekly meetings, nor for the events we sponsor.
+There is no charge for attending the weekly meetings or for the events we sponsor.
 Donations are greatly appreciated and help support the continued activities of the meditation group.

 Lineage

-The Order of Buddhist Contemplatives counts 85 Masters in our ancestral lineage, beginning with the historical Buddha whose teaching of the origin of suffering and the path to it’s cessation flourishes today in the West.
-This lineage includes Bodhidharma who brought “wall-sitting” to China and the Shao Lin Temple, the 6th Chinese Master Hui Neng, and Dogen, who journeyed to China in the 13th century and returned toJapan to found the Soto Zen practice and Eiheiji Monastery in 1246.
+The Order of Buddhist Contemplatives counts 85 Masters in our ancestral lineage, beginning with the historical Buddha whose teaching of the origin of suffering and the path to its cessation flourishes today in the West.
+This lineage includes Bodhidharma who brought “wall-sitting” to China and the Shao Lin Temple, the 6th Chinese Master Hui Neng, and Dogen, who journeyed to China in the 13th century and returned to Japan to found the Soto Zen practice and Eiheiji Monastery in 1246.

 Ethics Statement

 The Order of Buddhist Contemplatives is committed to providing a safe and ethical environment in which all may practice.
 We expect that we, and those who come through our doors, will treat others preceptually and with respect.
 We value the harmony of the sangha, and wish to address any concerns that may arise about possible unethical or inappropriate behavior.
-If you should have such a concern, you should feel free to discuss it with the priest of your or any OBC temple, any senior member of the Order or lay minister.
+If you should have such a concern, please feel free to discuss it with the priest of your or any OBC temple, any senior member of the Order or lay minister.
 Temple contact information can be found on the OBC website.